-The advanced dining reservation booking window starts at 7:00 am ET daily, which is 1 hour later than online reservations.
+The advance dining reservation booking window starts at 7:00 am ET daily, which is 1 hour later than online reservations.
 This means that many of the best restaurant reservations are likely to be taken by the time you call at 7:00 am.

 Besides potentially missing out on some restaurants, you also may experience long wait times while waiting for a Disney representative to answer the phone.
 The times to call with the shortest wait are on weekday evenings after 8:00 pm ET.
 Weekends are busier and any day at 7:00 am ET.

 ALL Disney World Advance Dining Reservations require a credit card at the time of booking.
 This could be for restaurants, lounges, dinner shows, buffets, and any other dining experience.

 That doesn’t mean that your credit card will get charged during the booking process, however.
 Disney World uses your credit card as a security in case you cancel your reservation at the last minute or decide not to show up.

 If you don’t go to your reservation or fail to cancel within 24 hours, there will be a $10 charge per person applied to your credit card ($100 if the reservation is for Victoria & Albert’s).